juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 ![](/blog/assets/imgs/node-grunt-yeoman/grunt-logo.jpeg)

 To get started, simply follow the [online guide on the official site](http://gruntjs.com/getting-started).
-There's also a great book [Getting Started with Grunt - The JavaScript Task Runner](http://www.packtpub.com/web-development/getting-started-grunt-javascript-task-runner) published by PacktPub which is ideal for beginners.
+There's also a great book [Getting Started with Grunt - The JavaScript Task Runner](http://www.packtpub.com/web-development/getting-started-grunt-javascript-task-runner) published by PacktPub, which is ideal for beginners.

 ### Installation

-Grunt runs on top of Node.js platform and is distributed through the npm repository.
+Grunt runs on top of the Node.js platform and is distributed through the npm repository.
 It comes as two different tools

 - `grunt-cli` which is the **Grunt Command-line interface**
 - `grunt` module